Skip to main content

 EACH YEAR, THE INSTITUTE PROVIDES COORDINATED COMMUNITY RESPONSE SUPPORT TO RURAL COMMUNITIES.

-Teams must include a law enforcement officer, prosecutor, and community advocate, with enthusiastic support from leadership.
+Teams must include a law enforcement officer, prosecutor, and community-based advocate, with enthusiastic support from leadership.
 Other criminal justice system stakeholders, such as systems advocates, probation officers, and dispatchers, are also welcome to participate.

 APPLY HERE